 E) #SameHere Student-Led Mental Health Clubs where we work with a group of students that the school selects, as well as a board of at least one teacher/admin. selected by the school.
 Your student leaders are your biggest advocates for change, on an on-going, daily basis.

 #SameHereSchools programs may be implemented with all of the activation points above, or schools/districts have the option to choose which specifics ones are most important and applicable to you.
-We have worked with schools all over the country, big and small, from elementary, private and religious schools, to large middle and high schools.
+We have worked with schools all over the country and even internationally, big and small, from elementary, private and religious schools, to large middle and high schools.
+The #SameHere Schools Program allows your school or district to have an umbrella message about mental health and wellness that puts everyone in the community on the same page, using the same language and concepts.
 We look forward to the possibility of working with you.